 Turn Down the Volume

 One of the most effective and quick fixes to feedback is to find the microphone that is causing it and turn down the volume from the audio mixer immediately.
+Knowing how microphone gain works helps you find that sweet spot where the signal is strong but feedback stays at bay.

 Simply put, turn down the volume of the offending microphone.